marykalanchuk/pick_a_card/README.md

-A program for selecting a random card.
+A program selects a random card from a 52-card deck